 On June 11, 2018, our stockholders approved the Amended and Restated Rexford Industrial Realty, Inc. and Rexford Industrial Realty, L.P.
 2013 Incentive Award Plan (the "Plan"), superseding and replacing the Rexford Industrial Realty, Inc. and Rexford Industrial Realty, L.P.
 2013 Incentive Award Plan (the "Prior Plan").
-Pursuant to the Plan, we may continue to make grants of stock options, restricted stock, dividend equivalents, stock payments, restricted stock units, performance shares, LTIP units of partnership interest in our Operating Partnership ("LTIP units"), performance units in our Operating Partnership ("Performance Units"), and other stock based and cash awards to our non-employee directors, employees and consultants.
+Pursuant to the Plan, we may continue to make grants of stock options, restricted stock, dividend equivalents, stock payments, restricted stock units, performance shares, LTIP units of partnership interest in our Operating Partnership ("Performance Units"), and other stock based and cash awards to our non-employee directors, employees and consultants.